ahessmat/obsidian-notes/CS229 Stanford/Lecture 1.md

+This is a high-level intro lecture.
+Not diving into the nitty-gritty, but shows some of the promise of what's to come.

 Some software problems are hard to programmatically derive; those same problems are made easier through applying a learning algorithm.

 Ng's goals for the course: